ApsharaPriyadharshini/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

  4   2
  54321
  ```
-# Date :

 # Aim:
  To build a C program that prints the required numeric pattern for a given value of n using nested loops.
 # Algorithm:
 ### Step 1:
 Start
 ### Step 2:
 Include the standard input-output library: #include<stdio.h>.
 ### Step 3:
 Declare variables i, j, n, and k.
 ### Step 4:
 Read the value of n from the user.
 ### Step 5:
 Set i = 1.
 ### Step 6:
 Repeat the following steps until i > n:

   Step 6.1: For j from i to n, print j if i == 1 or j == i, otherwise print a space.